KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 <img src = "Images/Add_Device_Blutooth.JPG" width = "375"/>

 7. Go back to the desktop application.
-It should display the  message "Your headset is connected".
+It should display the  message "Connected Headset" and the name of the headset.

 ![Connected headset](Images/Desktop_app_connected.png)